-A locked file is a protected file which the computer denies you access to it and allows another user or process to access it at any specific time.
-Locked files are used to restrict access of other users when the file is in use.
-Moreover, some applications use lock files to prevent users from writing, deleting, reading or tampering with the existing content.
+A locked file is a protected file in which the computer denies you access to it and allows another user or process to access it at any specific time.
+Locked files are used to restrict access to other users when the file is in use.
+Moreover, some applications use lock files to prevent users from writing, deleting, reading, or tampering with the existing content.
 When you are saving a shared file and another user is using it then you may receive a message informing you that the file is locked.

 Some files are locked only for certain access.
 To know if the file is locked to prevent you from writing on it, try to gain access by writing some on the file.
 A Locked file uses an On Error Resume Next statement to protect itself.
 If your attempt at the file access succeeds and the file you are using says writing is desired, then the lock file function will return "False".
-On the other hand, if you file access method is not allowed then the function returns "True".
+On the other hand, if your file access method is not allowed then the function returns "True".
 Whenever you encounter a lock file, try various alternatives to see if you can gain access.

 This process mostly prevents users from deleting files in use.
-To end the process, open the "Task manager" by pressing "Control", "Alt" and "Delete" keys simultaneously.
+To end the process, open the "Task Manager" by pressing "Control", "Alt" and "Delete" keys simultaneously.
 Then click on the tab "Processes" from the menu, choose "One reading explorer.exe" and hit on the "End Process" button.

-To open command prompt, click "Start" and then "Run".
-In the open window, type "cmd" and click on "Run" button.
+To open a command prompt, click "Start" and then "Run".
+In the open window, type "cmd" and click on the "Run" button.
 While at the command window, use "cd" to move to the file location.
 Type the correct direction in which the locked file is located.

 In the command window, type "del filename".
-Replace the "file name" with the name of the locked file.
+Replace the "filename" with the name of the locked file.
 The command should be in small letters.

-Open the "Task manager" and click on file as well as "New task".
+Open the "Task Manager" and click on file as well as "New task".
 Type "explore.exe" from your keyboard into the command window and select "OK".
 Another way to restart the explorer process is by rebooting your computer.

 Shut down your computer and place the Windows reinstallation disc to the disc drive.
 Reboot your computer and wait for windows to restart it from the disc rather than the hard drive.

-Immediately "Welcome to Setup" appears on screen.
+Immediately "Welcome to Setup" appears on the screen.
 Tap on the "R" key to enter into Recovery Console mode.
 This application is for troubleshooting and is connected to Windows.

-Download Unlocker program to your computer.
+Download the Unlocker program to your computer.
 Double click on the setup of the program to install and follow the instructions given.

-To open the program, go to the "file location" in Windows Explorer and right click on the file.
+To open the program, go to the "file location" in Windows Explorer and right-click on the file.
 When a new context menu appears, immediately choose "new Unlocker" from the given options.
-The Unlocker program will therefore open displaying the contents of the locked file.
+The Unlocker program will, therefore, open displaying the contents of the locked file.

-While on the Unlocker application, select "Unlock all" option.
+While on the Unlocker application, select the "Unlock all" option.
 This command will delete all the locked files from your computer.
 Finally, close the Unlocker and delete the files manually.

-Ensure that you enable the following check boxes
+Ensure that you enable the following checkboxes

 When using command prompt, keenly state the exact location of the file.
-Any mistakes can lead to deletion of valuable files.
-Also when using File assassin method, care must also be taken to avoid data loss and even system failure.
+Any mistakes can lead to the deletion of valuable files.
+Also when using the File assassin method, care must also be taken to avoid data loss and even system failure.